 The United States has been more prone to tornado damage than any other country on earth.

-The United States has been more prone to tornado damage than any other country on earth.
+Background: The United States has been more prone to tornado damage than any other country on earth.
 In fact, tornadoes occur throughout the United States at the rate of nearly 800 a year.

 Now, the National Aeronautics and Space Administration has commissioned research into the phenomenon at the University of Chicago in which scientists hope to discover what causes the devastating funnels, and eventually to learn how to spot them from weather satellites.